knight1995/newsScraper/README.md

 pip install scrapy
 ```

 Once scraping is done, the scraped data is stored in a json file.
-This scraped data is sent to Solr using Pysolr
+This scraped data is sent to Solr using Pysolr.
 To isntall Pysolr, use -
 ```
 pip install pysolr